-If you still have some questions about getting a quick COVID-19 test to travel in the United States, check the FAQ below or leave a comment, and I’ll be happy to help.
+If you still have some questions about getting a COVID-19 travel clearance test in the U.S., check the FAQs below or leave a comment, and I’ll be happy to help.

 Those who are experiencing COVID symptoms or have been in contact with someone with COVID-19 should get tested.
 Moreover, if you plan to travel, be aware that most countries require a negative PCR test to accept travelers.

-You can find a clinic near you to get an in-person test for travel (CVS, Walgreens, etc.) or order a mail-in kit from one of the clinics that offer this service.
+You can find a clinic near you to get an in-person test for travel (CVS, Walgreens, etc.) or order a mail-in PCR Covid test for travel from one of the clinics that offer this service.

 Most countries require a travel clearance certificate.
 However, not all clinics provide this certificate, so double-check the clinics near you.

-Most countries require the molecular PCR test, not the antibody or rapid test.
+Most countries require the molecular PCR test, not the antigen or rapid test.
 Each country has different entry requirements, so you should check with the country you’re visiting before your trip.

-A few major clinics offer COVID-19 tests for travel in the US, including CVS, Walgreens, Passport Health, Rite Aid, and QuestDiagnostics.
+A few major clinics offer COVID-19 travel clearance testing in the U.S., including CVS, Walgreens, Passport Health, Rite Aid, and QuestDiagnostics.
 There are also many clinics operating at the state level.

-Also, some labs offer mail-in PCR tests for travel like EverlyWell or Pixel, and some airlines have COVID testing sites at US international airports.
+Also, some labs offer mail-in PCR Covid tests for travel like EverlyWell or Pixel, and some airlines have COVID testing sites at U.S. international airports.

-At-home COVID-19 tests are only acceptable if they meet these CDC requirements:
+At-home PCR tests for travel are only acceptable if they meet these CDC requirements:

 - They are FDA-authorized for emergency use

-I hope you feel better prepared to get a PCR COVID-19 test for travel after reading this article.
+I hope you feel better prepared to find an RT-PCR test for international travel after reading this article.

 Remember to plan accordingly and follow proper safety precautions before, during, and after your trip.
-Getting travel insurance with Covid-19 is also a good practice wherever you go, so check here our comparison chart of best travel insurance with COVID-19 coverage (testing and treatment.)
+Getting travel insurance with Covid-19 is also a good practice wherever you go, so check out our comparison chart of the best travel insurances with COVID-19 coverage (testing and treatment.)

 5% OFF your travel insurance

-If you have any other questions about where to get a covid-19 test for traveling in the USA, leave a comment, and I’ll help as much as I can.
+If you have any other questions about where to get a PCR test for travel near you, leave a comment, and I’ll help as much as I can.